 The functions described in "Textual Input and Output Overview" determine how expressions should be formatted when they are printed, but they do not actually cause anything to be printed.

 In the most common way of using the Wolfram Language you never in fact explicitly have to issue a command to generate output.
 Usually, the Wolfram Language automatically prints out the final result that it gets from processing input you gave.
 Sometimes, however, you may want to get the Wolfram Language to print out expressions at intermediate stages in its operation.
 You can do this using the function Print.

 |Print[expr1,expr2,…]||print the , with no spaces in between, but with a newline (line feed) at the end|

 Print simply takes the arguments you give, and prints them out one after the other, with no spaces in between.
 In many cases, you will need to print output in a more complicated format.
 You can do this by giving an output form as an argument to Print.

-You should realize that Print is only one of several mechanisms available in Mathematica for generating output.
+You should realize that Print is only one of several mechanisms available in the Wolfram Language for generating output.
 Another is the function Message described in "Messages", used for generating named messages.
-There are also a variety of lower-level functions described in "Streams and Low-Level Input and Output" which allow you to produce output in various formats both as part of an interactive session, and for files and external programs.
+There are also a variety of lower‐level functions described in "Streams and Low-Level Input and Output" which allow you to produce output in various formats both as part of an interactive session, and for files and external programs.